Git

 The setup you will most likely encounter throughout the major will include three main components:

-1. the main or remote repository - The online master copy of your code repository.
+1. the main or remote repository - The online primary copy of your code repository.
 If you use git properly, it will contain a record of all versions of your code as you develop it.
 This is the location instructors go to find your current code during office hours and for grading.

 2. the local working copy - The current version of files you are editing stored on a local machine.
 This can be put anywhere you like, for example, ~/schoolWorkingCopy/.
 As the name suggests, the local working copy is where you will develop your project.